steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 ### Release Pipeline

-Now we've created a Build Pipeline which will copy our config files, we need to do something with them - enter the "Release Pipeline"
+Now that I've created a Build Pipeline which will copy the config files, I need to do something with them - enter the "Release Pipeline"

 #### Linking Release Pipeline to Build Pipeline and enabling CI